Sergej Maslobojev

-Sergej Maslobojev; born 22 May 1987), nicknamed 'Kuvalda' ('Sledgehammer'), is a Lithuanian mixed martial artist, boxer and kickboxer, currently signed with GLORY, where he is the former Glory Light Heavyweight champion.
-He is ranked as the third best light heavyweight in the world by Combat Press as of September 2022, and third best by Beyond Kick as of October 2022.
+Sergej Maslobojev (born 22 May 1987) is a Lithuanian mixed martial artist, boxer and kickboxer, currently signed with GLORY, where he is a former two time Glory Light Heavyweight champion.
+He is ranked as the third best light heavyweight in the world by Combat Press as of September 2022, and third best by Beyond Kickboxing as of October 2022.

 Maslobojev is the former two time King of Kings Heavyweight champion.

 Personal life

 Maslobojev saw kickboxing when he was a child, but only started training at the age of 18.
 He was impressed by Mirko Filipović, Wanderlei Silva and Remigijus Morkevičius.

 He is a professional Kickboxer and previously fought out of Sparta Fight gym in Lithuania, Vilnius city.
 In 2018 Sergej opened a brand new gym named Champion's House.
 He now has his own brand "Kuvalda Team".
 He regularly participates in various charity, being also a member of UNICEF.
 He undertakes training seminars for members of the Lithuanian Armed Forces.

 Maslobojev calls himself "a huge Dragonball Z nerd."